SandrasF2H/privacy-policy/Readme.md

 8. WHAT ARE YOUR PRIVACY RIGHTS?

 In Short:  You may review, change, or terminate your account at any time.

-If you are a resident in the EEA or UK and you believe we are unlawfully processing your personal information, you also have the right to complain to your local data protection supervisory authority.
-You can find their contact details here: https://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.htm.

-If you are a resident in Switzerland, the contact details for the data protection authorities are available here: https://www.edoeb.admin.ch/edoeb/en/home.html.

 If you have questions or comments about your privacy rights, you may email us at sandrasframtohome@gmail.com.